Bladder Cancer: What to Know

 What increases the risk?

-Being 55 years of age or older.
+- You're 55 years old or older.

-Having long-term bladder inflammation.
+- You have long-term bladder inflammation.

 What are the signs or symptoms?